Fidelis Tapgun: Minister of Industry

 In September 2005, speaking at the launch of a N5.6 billion all steel radial truck factory built by Dunlop Plc, Nigeria, he claimed that growth in capacity utilization in the steel industry showed that recent reforms had made Nigeria a more business-friendly environment.
 The chairman of Dunlop did not agree, but said there was future promise.

-In December 2005, Tapgun emphasized the importance of the private sector in developing the country, and said the government would continue to support private-secctor initiatives.
+In December 2005, Tapgun emphasized the importance of the private sector in developing the country, and said the government would continue to support private-sector initiatives.

 In July 2006, with soaring cement prices due to lack of supply, Tapgun was head of an inter-ministerial committee to assess the investors in the industry.

 Tapgun visited the site of a closed cement factory in Ebonyi State, stalled due to a dispute between the state government and company management.
 Despite reassurances that the plant would soon reopen, it was still closed as of November 2009.

 In January 2007, Tapgun became a Minister of State in the newly combined Ministry of Commerce and Industry.